ZWJCSU/DL-project/README.md

 # Training

-## The training is on the machine with 8 v100 GPU, the computing source is supported by OPPO shanghai institue, it will takes 6 days training 300 epochs from scratch
+## The training is on the machine with 8 v100 GPU,  it will takes 6 days training 300 epochs from scratch

 Below is the training script for DDP training.
 ```shell script